Leading health charities team up to fund research into hearing loss and dementia

 Both charities receive no government funding for the research they fund and rely on the generosity of their supporters to be able to carry out their important work, including these interdisciplinary research projects.

-For more information about Action on Hearing Loss’s Biomedical Research programme, go to www.actiononhearingloss.org.uk/biomedicalresearch
+For more information about the Royal National Institute for Deaf People’s Biomedical Research programme, go to www.actiononhearingloss.org.uk/biomedicalresearch